aiT can be combined with other analyzers from AbsInt in a single intuitive user interface.

 aiT directly analyzes binary executables, so that no modification of your toolchain or the system’s operational behavior or performance is required.

 Annotations are only required if the information cannot be detected automatically by aiT, e.g. for dynamic program properties.
-The number of required annotations is dramatically reduced by various advanced techniques such as automatic loop-bound and array-call recognition.
+The number of required annotations is dramatically reduced using various advanced techniques such as automatic loop-bound and array-call recognition.

 “aiT is very easy and straightforward to use.
 While it does provide a lot of configuration options, one can get to a first WCET computation result very quickly.
 Advanced configuration through annotations can be added later. [… It also] has by a wide margin the best capabilities to resolve dynamic calls automatically.”Independent study by University of Stuttgart (PDF)